wp-plugins/cart66-lite/readme.txt

 == Changelog ==

+= 1.1 =
+* New: Amazon S3 integration.
+Sell digital products and delivery them through Amazon S3.
+* New: Database backed session management.
+This resolves the unpleasant "incomplete object" errors caused when other plugins start a session before the Cart66 plugin is loaded.
+* New: Security updates
+* New: Setting to keep Cart66 Database when uninstalling Cart66 Lite.
+Cart66 Pro can use the same database tables as Cart66 Lite so if you are upgrading to Cart66 Pro you can use all you Cart66 Lite settings.
+* Updated: Cart66 date/time calculations now use the Wordpress timezone offset rather than PHP timezone.

 = 1.0.8 =
 * Updated: Changed paths to use a new constant so that the plugins folder can be installed in custom locations
 * Fixed: Resolved an issue with Gravity Forms where submitting a form would generate a class not found error.